 Unfortunately, there is really no way for you to know if the bacteria are healthy and if your septic system is working as it should be.
 This is why you should watch out for any signs of an issue, such as sewage backups, slow drains or sewage smells around the septic tank or leach field.
 If the ground around the tank or leach field is soggy or has standing water, these are also obvious signs that your system isn’t working as it should.

-If you need your septic tank pumped or any other septic service, you can count on the team at Express Septic Pumping.
+If you need your septic tank pumped or any other septic service, you can count on the team at Express Septic & Drain Cleaning.
 We specialize in septic system inspections in Nampa, Boise and the surrounding areas, and we can repair any problems with your tank or leach field.
 We also offer enzyme treatments, maintenance, septic system installation and more.
 To schedule an appointment to have your septic tank pumped or any other service, give us a call today.